SaumyaRawat/Semantic-Aware-Colour-Transfer/README.md

 ## Datasets
 * Dataset of the paper : https://dl.dropboxusercontent.com/u/73240677/SIGGRAPH16/database.zip

+##NOTE : Code
-#NOTE : Code requires caffe-cpu
+* Code requires caffe-cpu
+* Mat files present in mat_files (on git-lfs) are required to run the code
+* main.m consists of the pipeline execution, name of input image from the dataset provided in the dataset folder is added to file1.